kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

       enabled: true
 ```

-In the next step we add a properties bean that will load, hold and update configuration properties at runtime.
+In the next step we add a properties bean that will load, hold and update the configuration properties at runtime.

 ```java
 @ApplicationScoped